mult1v4c/hestia-core/README.md

 ## 🚀 Getting Started

-### Option 1: Docker (Recommended)
+### Option 1: Docker Compose (Recommended)

-This is the best way to run Hestia if you plan to use the **API integrations** (Glances, Pi-hole, etc.), as the included Nginx config handles CORS permissions for you.
+This is the fastest way to get Hestia (and its homelab proxies) online.
+The Compose file wires up Nginx, health checks, and optional proxy snippets for you.

 1. Clone the repository: